mcpr/mcpr-cli/README.md

 You will need a few prerequisites installed to start.

 * Java JDK
-* Bash (Git Bash or Bash on Ubuntu on Windows work on Windows)
+* Bash (Git Bash or Bash on Ubuntu on Windows will work on Windows)

 ### Install
 To install `MC-CLI`, run the following command.